ganfaul/ucd-csci2312-pa1/README.md

     tests, subsequent assignments might also check for coding style.
 Here is a short C++ programming [style guide] (http://courses.cms.caltech.edu/cs11/material/cpp/donnie/cppstyle.html) you can use as a reference.
 Adopting a good style early on, when the assingment is small, will pay off greatly and very soon.

-### Grading

-An autograding script will test your class on a variety of inputs and assign a grade based on the number of correct outputs.
-(E.g. if you get 3 out of 6 test cases correct, your correctness score will be 50%).
-The test suite for PA1 has __56__ tests.

-* * *

 <font size="-1">ACKNOWLEDGEMENT: Modelled after CS11 Lab 1 at Caltech.</font>